 Sales were dismal due to the high price of the car, and it lasted only three seasons.

-The story behind the Rover’s SD1’s short-lived rebirth in India was down to a relaxation of the government’s policy on carmaking.
-If the government’s intention was to inject some life into the car market, it succeeded, because it encouraged the managing director of Standard Motor Products of India, C V Karthik Narayanan to approach Austin Rover in the UK about the possibility of producing one of its cars.
+The story behind the Rover’s SD1’s short-lived rebirth in India was down to a relaxation of the Indian Government’s policy on carmaking – if the Government’s intention was to inject some life into the car market, it succeeded, because it encouraged the Managing Director of Standard Motor Products of India, C V Karthik Narayanan, to approach Austin Rover in the UK about the possibility of producing one of its cars.

 Even though Standard were an independent company, C V Karthik Narayanan was keen to do a deal with the British.
 Initial contact was made during 1981, but it was not until March 1984 that C V Karthik Narayanan and Mark Snowdon hammered out a deal, which involved supplying 12,000 sets of SD1 body panels.
 The intention was to use the 2.5-litre Standard diesel and 2-litre petrol engine.
 The production capacity of the Madras factory was 16 cars per day (roughly 4,000 cars per year), although this target was never reached during its all too short production run.